ErsatzTV/ErsatzTV/docs/user-guide/local-libraries.md

 ### Artist Fallback Metadata

 When no artist NFO is found, the artist metadata will only contain a name, which will be the exact name of the artist subfolder.

+## Other Videos

+### Folder Layout

+The `Other Videos` library has no folder requirements, but folders can be a useful source of metadata.

+### Other Video Fallback Metadata

+Other videos will have a tag added to their metadata for every containing folder, including the top-level folder.
+As an example, consider adding a commercials folder with the following files:

+- `Commercials\1990\Cars\1990 Car Commercial 1.mkv`
+- `Commercials\1992\Cars\1992 Car Commercial 1.mkv`

+Your other video library will then have two media items with the following metadata:

+1. title: `1990 Car Commercial 1`, tags: `Commercials`, `1990`, `Cars`
+2. title: `1992 Car Commercial 1`, tags: `Commercials`, `1992`, `Cars`